merely-useful/py-rse/index.md

 we're ready to automate our analysis using a build manager.
-We will use a program called [Make][gnu-make]\index{Make} to do this so that every time we add a new book to our data, we can create new plots and update our fits with a single command.
+We will use a program called [Make][gnu-make]\index{Make} to do this so that every time we add a new book to our data, we can create a new plot of the word count distribution with a single command.
 Make works as follows:

 1. Every time the \gref{operating system}{operating_system} creates, reads, or changes a file,